justinwon777/HumanCompanions/README.md

 - Toggle stationery to keep archers and arbalists standing while shooting
 - You could do "/locate humancompanions:companion_house" to find a house quickly.
 - Track your companion locations with the [Pet Tracker](https://www.curseforge.com/minecraft/mc-mods/pet-tracker "pet tracker") mod.
+- Companions level up by killing mobs (friendly or hostile).
+Every 3 levels, their health will increases by 1.

 ## Known Issues

 - While in follow mode, they might permanently despawn if you get too far away from them
 - When a companion dies, sometimes it drops a duplicate of an item or doesn't drop an item in its inventory at all.
 - Archers sometimes shoot at nothing after killing a mob.
 Use clear button to clear target.
-- When knights break their sword, it will show it's still equipping.
-Reload game to fix.
+- Spawn eggs might spawn a baby.
+They can't do anything and will despawn when the game reloads.
 - Knights sometimes hesitate while attacking.

 ## Links